erikengervall/dockest/docs/introduction.md

 **Setup and testing**

-- `yarn install:all` Installs all dependencies
+This repo uses [yarn workspaces](https://yarnpkg.com/lang/en/docs/workspaces/) and [lerna](https://github.com/lerna/lerna).

-- `yarn test:all` Runs `yarn test` and `yarn test:example`
+- `yarn` Installs all dependencies.
+Bear in mind that yarn workspaces [hoists](https://yarnpkg.com/lang/en/docs/workspaces/#toc-limitations-caveats) dependencies to root
-  - `yarn test` Unit tests for the library itself
+- `yarn build` Builds packages that requires building, most importantly the library itself
-  - `yarn test:example` Integration tests using Dockest
+- `yarn test` Tests packages by using the library.
+The library itself is also unit tested with Jest